georust/rinex/README.md

 - [ ] Something to do with EpochFlag::HeaderInformationFollows flag
 and smart header update ?
 - [ ] Cycle Slip Events ?
+- [ ] NAV/GAL Orbit5/ComplexEnum: provide a flag like type for "data-source"